ThomasVon2021/blikvm-site/docs/en/update.md

     * Network access to github is limited;

 !!! warning "We strongly recommend performing the update while you are in close proximity to the BliKVM hardware you are upgrading.
 The reason is if anything goes wrong you can intervene."
+    * If you are familiar with command-line operations, we recommend manually updating so that you can monitor the command-line status in real time.
+    * If the update is abnormal and the web interface cannot exit the update status, use ssh to the terminal can and restart to recover.

+## **Manually run the script to update**

+!!! info "In the terminal"
+    ```
+    rw
+    sudo -i
+    cd /opt/bin/blikvm/
+    git pull --rebase
+    python3 /opt/bin/blikvm/script/update.py
+    ro
+    ```
+   Observe the output of the terminal.
+When you see the message of successful upgrade, the terminal enters reboot, and the reboot takes effect.

 ## **Web UI update**